nunit/nunit.github.io/_posts/2020-07-12-NUnit3TestAdapter-4.0.0-alpha.1.md

 The major fix in this release is to bring back the **Explicit** test runs, both in Visual Studio and on the command line with dotnet test and vstest.console.
 In addition to this, the implementation handles even more cases than before.

-Further there has been a significant performance improvement for large test sets, and in particular when you run with categories or other filters.
+Furthermore, there has been a significant performance improvement for large test sets, in particular when you run with categories or other filters.

 ## Reason for major version change